Phishing Overview

 What to know and do

-• Never click on unknown email or text attachments or links; this includes unexpected calls, texts or email from a trusted personal contact, institution, or business.
+• Never click on unknown email attachments or links; this includes unexpected calls, texts or email from a trusted personal contact, institution, or business.
 To help verify if what you received is legitimate:

 • Recognize the signs of phishing and continue to stay informed about new phishing tactics.